FAQ#

 • How does kinisi work?

-Please have a look at our arXiv preprint to learn about how kinisi works.
+Please have a look at our methodology paper to learn about how kinisi works.